jjsty1e/Gitfool/README.md

 **days**

-the days you wish to add these commits
+the past days you wish to add these commits, for example : 365 means the past one year.

 **--push**